LambdaTest/documentation/docs/why-we-need-kane-ai.md

 id: why-we-need-kane-ai
 title: Why do we need KaneAI?
 hide_title: false
-sidebar_label: Why do we need KaneAI?
+sidebar_label: Why KaneAI?
-description: Get started with KaneAI on LambdaTest to create, debug and evolve end to end tests using natural languages.
+description: Learn about the need of kane ai and how it can help QA and developers in the real life cases.
 keywords:
   - lambdatest automation
   - lambdatest kaneai